SlyJose/Hacking-Notes/Hacking-Vault/Cloud/Google Cloud Core Services Enumeration.md

 -Obtain a file from storage:
 `gcloud storage cp [storage resource url] . --access-token-file token.txt `

+==Always check the service accounts associated with new instances or resources you discover:==
+- For compute instances:
+`gcloud compute instances describe INSTANCE_NAME --zone=ZONE --format="get(serviceAccounts)"
+`
+-> Repeat enumeration if any new accounts are discovered

+-Check for **local files**:
+gcloud files location: `/home/user/.config/gcloud`

 #### 🚀 - Local CLI Enumeration - Automated